mmstart007/CleverPet_iOS/CleverPet/Pods/Spark-SDK/README.md

 pod "Spark-SDK"
 ```

 and then run `pod update`.
-A new `.xcworkspace` file will be created for you to open by Cocoapods, open that file workspace file in Xcode and you can start interacting with Particle cloud and devices by
+A new `.xcworkspace` file will be created for you to open by Cocoapods, open that file workspace file in XCode and you can start interacting with Particle cloud and devices by
 adding `#import "Spark-SDK.h"`. (that is not required for swift projects)

 ## Communication